bluesky/ophyd/doc/source/index.rst

 Ophyd represents hardware in Python, providing a consistent interface for reading values from and sending values to any device.

+It employs hierarchical structure to represent a complex device as a composition of subdevices, all sharing the common interface.

 Contents: